 12. Emerged carbon nanomaterials from metal-organic precursors for electrochemical catalysis in energy conversion

-Advanced Nanomaterials for Electrochemical-Based Energy Conversion and Storage covers recent progress made in the rational design and engineering of functional nanomaterials for battery and supercapacitor applications in the forms of electrode materials, separators and electrolytes.
+Advanced Nanomaterials for Electrochemical Energy Conversion and Storage covers recent progress made in the rational design and engineering of functional nanomaterials for battery and supercapacitor applications in the forms of electrode materials, separators and electrolytes.
 The book includes detailed discussions of preparation methods, structural characterization, and manipulation techniques.
 Users will find a comprehensive illustration on the close correlation between material structures and properties, such as energy density, power density, cycle number and safety.

 - Provides an overview on the application of nanomaterials for energy storage and power systems

 - Includes a description of the fundamental aspects of the electrochemical process

 - Explores the new aspects of electrolyte and separator systems

 Engineers, Materials Science and Engineering Researchers and R&D professionals in the nanomaterials, energy storage and power system fields

 - No. of pages: